tldr-pages/tldr/pages/linux/winetricks.md

 `winetricks`

-- Specify a custom Wine directory to run winetricks in:
+- Specify a custom Wine directory to run Winetricks in:

 `WINEPREFIX={{path/to/wine_directory}} winetricks`